Southpaw-TACTIC/Docs/mkdocs/sys-amin/docs/maintenance-logs.md

 directives may only appear inside a log file definition.
 In our case we are reloading lighttpd.

-**Example TACTIC configuration**
+## Example TACTIC configuration

 The configuration goal is get logrotate to get the tactic log files rotated for our needs and requirements.

-This is an example logrotate configuration for HTTP.
+This is an example logrotate configuration for TACTIC.
 The configuration file is \`/etc/logrotate.d/tactic \`

 Remember to restart the logrotate services after any additions to logrotate configuration.